An algebra of alignment for relational verification: Introduction

 \item Using BiKAT equations, we characterize the $\forall\exists$ forward and backward simulation properties, and use these results to derive new proof rules for these properties.
 To our knowledge this provides the first deductive system for backward simulation judgments.

 \end{itemize}

 \paragraph*{Outline} Sect.~\ref{sec:overview} is an overview of the problem and shows BiKAT in action.
 Sect.~\ref{sec:prelim} briefly reviews KAT.
 Sect.~\ref{sec:bikat} defines BiKAT and some standard models.
 Sect.~\ref{sec:examples} demonstrates direct use of BiKAT on illustrative examples of relational reasoning challenges.
 Examples are given throughout to show how BiKAT can express and justify alignments used in the literature on relational verification.
 Sect.~\ref{sec:RHL} derives rules for the $\forall\forall$ judgment.
 Sect.~\ref{sec:beyond} addresses $\forall\exists$ properties: we develop characterizations in BiKAT and use these to derive proof rules for forward and backward simulation.
 We also report on explorations for $\exists\forall$ and $\exists\exists$ properties, and sketch a notion of TriKAT that deserves further study.
-Sect.~\ref{sec:discuss} discusses automation, product programs, expressiveness, and future directions, all in the context of related work. \ifarxiv \emph{This extended version of the paper adds Sect.~\ref{sec:appendix}, an Appendix with many proofs and examples.} \fi
+Sect.~\ref{sec:discuss} discusses automation, product programs, expressiveness, and future directions, all in the context of related work. \ifarxiv \emph{This extended version of the paper adds an Appendix (Sect.~\ref{sec:appendix}) with many proofs and examples.
+It also completes the proof of Theorem~\ref{thm:sim:complete}, strengthens that result, and strengthens Theorems~\ref{thm:fsim:rules} and~\ref{thm:bsim:rules} accordingly. } \fi

 Accompanying this paper is a Coq formalization that includes the basic definitions and results about BiKATs~\cite{BiKATv}. \ifarxiv \else There is also an extended version of the paper with an appendix working out many proofs and examples~\cite{BiKATarxiv}. \fi